Condor.org is a startup that builds Environmental Products promoting harmony with nature.

 Condor.org has 2 Products: Project Noah and Baboon

-Baboon is a cause-based wildlife game that spreads awareness on the devastating effects of poaching.
-Players take on the role of a baboon who must protect animals from poachers using a bow-and-arrow.
+Baboon is a cause-based wildlife game for iOS devices.
+Players take on the role of a Baboon who most defend wildlife jungle from pesky poachers with a bow-and-arrow.
 Stellar graphics and casual point-and-shoot gameplay combine for a magical gaming experience.
 Baboon is 100% indie with no outside investors or publisher.
 Baboon has organically reached over 20,000 downloads.

 Our mission is to promote harmony with nature and healthy ecosystems over the long-term.
-We explore new approaches to fostering this harmony through proactive engagement with citizens, consumers, businesses, organizations and government agencies.
+We explore new approaches to fostering this harmony through proactive engagement with citizens, consumers, businesses and government agencies.
 We explore new ideas and methods to reform business activities to ensure they are sustainable over many generations.
 Condor.org is mission-focused and employee-owned.
 We are commited to working towards our mission over the long-term.

 Condor - Behind the Name!

 Michael Sarill, Founder